shown-zhang/fq-matrix/README.md

 We use [cmake](https://cmake.org/) to build project.
 Please make sure you have cmake installed on your computer.

-you can run this following shells step by step to compile.
+Run the following shell to compile:

 ```
-./clear.sh
 ./cbuild.sh
 ```